-Today, 892 million people – more than one in nine – do not have access to a toilet, leaving them no choice but to defecate in the open.
+Today, 673 million people – more than one in eleven – do not have access to a toilet, leaving them no choice but to defecate in the open.

 For girls and women, the lack of toilets also affects their privacy and safety – they often wait until dark to find a quiet place to defecate, which increases the risk of being harassed or even sexually attacked.